inko-lang/inko/docs/source/getting-started/installation.md

     package manager, as ivm doesn't do this for you.
 You can find the list of the necessary packages to install below.

-Once ivm is installed installed, you can install Inko as follows:
+Once ivm is installed, you can install Inko as follows:

 ```bash
 ivm install latest